 Place the white, yellow and orange candy melts in separate medium size microwave safe bowls.
 Heat at 50% power in the microwave in 30 second increments.

 Stir the chocolate and continue to cook at the above rate, stirring in between each one.
-The candy is ready when it is just melted and smooth when stirred.
+The candy is ready when the candy just melts and turns smooth when stirred.

 Pour the melted white candy over the entire graham cracker surface and spread it out in an even layer.
 Then quickly drop alternating tablespoonfuls of the yellow and orange candy melts about 2 inches apart over the entire white layer to make the Halloween Candy Bark.